UtkarshNawalgaria/ProjectFlow/README.md

 * Tailwindcss

 ## Deployment
-The whole application is being deployed on AWS.
-Currently, the frontend application will be built and deployed on Netlify and the backend will be deployed as a docker container on AWS Fargate.
-The deployment is done using Github CI/CD
+The api server has been deployed on [railway.app](https://railway.app/) and the frontend is deployed on cloudflare pages.

 ## Database Design
 ![Database models](images/dbdiagram.png)